This section describes how to create a job for scheduling in an early E-MapReduce version.

 - Click Create job in the upper-right corner to go to the job creation page, as shown in the following figure:

-- Enter the job Name.
+- Enter the job name.

-- Select a job Type.
+- Select a job type.

-- Actual execution: The actual executed command for the job on ECS will be displayed.
-If you copy the displayed command, the command can be run directly in the command line environment of the E-MapReduce cluster.
+- Actual execution.
+The job command that has been executed on ECS will be displayed in this field.
+You can copy the displayed command and directly run it in the command line environment on an E-MapReduce cluster.

-- Click OK to complete the creation.
+- Click OKto complete the creation.

-OSS and ossref
+oss and ossref

-The ossref:// is also directed to an OSS path, however, it will be used to download the corresponding code resource to the local disk, and then replace the path in the command line with the local path.
-It is intended for easily running some native codes without the need to log on to the computer to upload the code and the dependent resource package.
+The ossref:// prefix also indicates that the data path points to an OSS path.
+However, it is used to download the corresponding code to a local disk, and then replace the path in the command line with this local path.
+It is easier for you to run native code.
+You do not need to log on to the computer to upload the code and the dependent resource packages.